Daniil Shafran: Early years

 At the age of 14, Shafran entered the 1937 USSR All-Union Competition for Violinists and Cellists, for young musicians from all Soviet states.
 Although strictly he was below the qualifying age limit, he was allowed to enter as an unofficial contestant and carried off the first prize.
-His age, "filigree virtuosity and poetic appearance had caused something of a sensation" and Shafran achieved national prominence.
+His young age, combined with "filigree virtuosity and poetic appearance", "caused something of a sensation", and Shafran achieved national prominence.
 Shafran was also awarded a magnificent Antonio Amati cello as part of the prize.

 Musical activity in Leningrad was heavily impacted by the Second World War.
 Among many other activities in Russia, the All-Union competition was suspended for 7 years.
 Only in 1945 was it held again, when the war in Russia was over, and this time the winner was the young Mstislav Rostropovich.
 By 1949, "Shafran’s supremacy as the country's leading young cellist was now being challenged by Rostropovich, four years his junior."
 Shafran and Rostropovich both entered the 1949 competition at the Festival of Democratic Youth, Budapest, and they tied for the first prize.
 David Oistrakh, a jury member at the competition, wrote "both cellists are complete masters of cello sound.
 Their light virtuosity and elegant technique should be the envy of many violinists".

 The following year Shafran and Rostropovich again met in competition, at the Wihan contest in Prague – an event to commemorate the centenary of the Bohemian Cellist Hanus Wihan (1850–1920), himself a pupil of Karl Davydov.
 Shafran performed the Rococo Variations in the final round, (which by his own admission, he had not played successfully), and yet, again, Shafran and Rostropovich were the joint prize-winners.

 When Shafran graduated from the Conservatory in 1950, he was now 27 years old, and Rostropovich 23.
 For almost a decade, they stood out as the two outstanding young Russian cellists.
 "Both had already achieved an extraordinary level of artistry, yet they were temperamentally very different.
 Shafran's attention to detail made him pre-eminent in miniature forms: his poetic sensibility and the remarkable palette of tone colours he had at his disposal suit him to romantic and impressionistic repertoire".
 But in large forms, the musician's achievements were no less great.